yizskykurniawan/BatchRenameTools-Unreal/README.md

 ## Batch Rename Tools for Unreal Engine 5

 This script based Python Language to escalate renaming process using Maya to Unreal.
-The implementation by using index in outliner maya and then export each naming mesh, apply this script by selected first and end index.
+The implementation by using index outliner maya and then export each naming mesh, apply this script by selected first and end index.

 Main Script for Batch Rename (Unreal)
 ```ruby